Tachyon-Sonics/ChaosCastle/README.md

 Another reason why I disabled the "Graphics/Settings" is that it provided a black&white mode and a "Color x2" mode (actually a mode with two independent 16 color playfields that scroll at different speeds) in addition to the default 16-color mode.
 I have not implemented them in Java yet, and I may not implement them ever (black&white really does not have any value today, and the "Color x2" was impressive in the old times, but it doesn't really bring anything to the game IMHO).

 Here's a few results.
-For instance, this is a screenshot of the original version of the game, on an Amiga computer:
+For instance, this is a screenshot of the original version of the game, on an Amiga computer ("Garden" level, in the "Castle" zone):

 <img src="./images/Garden-Original.png">